Filippo Galli: Style of play

 A composed, consistent, intelligence, tenacious, and tactically versatile player, with excellent technique, distribution, Galli was known for his man-marking ability and defensive awareness; an attentive player, he excelled at reading the game, and was usually used as a centre-back, although he was often called on to fill in at any defensive position, and also played at right-back, and as sweeper on occasion.

 Despite his ability, he often struggled with injuries throughout his career, and predominantly served as a back-up in his later career, following the emergence of younger players.

 After retirement

 Galli retired in 2004, aged 41, after two seasons with minor Serie C2 club Pro Sesto.
-Following his retirement, he began a coaching career, and he has been responsible for the A.C.
-Milan youth system for many years.
+Following his retirement, he began a coaching career, and he has been responsible for the AC Milan youth system for many years.
 In August 2008, he began working for the first team, and he became Carlo Ancelotti's assistant-coach, alongside his former teammate Tassotti.
-Following Ancelotti's departure in 2009, he became a technical assistant of then-new head coach Leonardo Araújo.
+Following Ancelotti's departure in 2009, he became a technical assistant of new head coach Leonardo Araújo.
 Galli also worked as a pundit on occasion.
 In September 2012, he began the coaching course in Coverciano.